 must be approved by CoC for each interdisciplinary minor before it is instituted, as described in the CoC Checklist.
 At a minimum, the review must be conducted every five years

-- The content of an interdisciplinary minor must be sufficiently broadly-based that it cannot be reasonably addressed by a minor within a single department.
-The selection of subjects which constitute a minor should not be simply a concentration of subjects in an interdisciplinary area, but must form a cohesive program.
+The content of an interdisciplinary minor must be sufficiently broadly-based that it cannot be reasonably addressed by a minor within a single department.
+The selection of subjects that constitute a minor should not be simply a concentration of subjects in an interdisciplinary area, but must form a cohesive program.

-- It is acceptable for students in majors unrelated to the disciplines in the minor to be required to take more than the customary 5-7 minor subjects, but for majors who most commonly take a particular interdisciplinary minor, the number of subjects required should be the same as those required for a departmental minor.
+It is acceptable for students in majors unrelated to the disciplines in the minor to be required to take more than the customary 5-7 minor subjects, but for majors who most commonly take a particular interdisciplinary minor, the number of subjects required should be the same as those required for a departmental minor.2

-- An interdisciplinary minor must be formally supported, financially and academically, by the department heads of all departments which offer any subjects required for the minor.
+An interdisciplinary minor must be formally supported, financially and academically, by the department heads of all departments that offer any subjects required for the minor.
 It should lead to the eventual modification of existing subjects and/or the creation of cross-disciplinary subjects that join the concepts of the various disciplines contained in the minor.

 Important Note: The CUP also reviews proposals for interdisciplinary minors, focusing its attention primarily on policy, governance, and oversight issues.
 Normally, proposals for minor programs are routed to the CoC for review prior to CUP consideration, although the review processes of the two committees may overlap.
 All proposals for interdisciplinary minors are submitted via an electronic form available at MIT Program Management (https://catalog-dev.mit.edu/programadmin/

 Checklist of Required Information

 The information and material described below should be provided to the Committee on Curricula (CoC) in proposals for interdisciplinary minor degree programs (or in proposals for minor degree programs that are not proposed by an undergraduate degree-granting department).
-After approval by CoC, a copy of the proposal should be forwarded to the Provost.
+After approval by CoC, the Committee forwards a copy of the proposal to the Provost.